crate/services-docs/docs/tutorials/cluster-deployment/stripe.rst

 Provide billing information
 ===========================

-Next comes a payment method screen.
-Our credit card payment processing is powered by `Stripe`_.
-If you have an existing AWS or Azure subscription, you can also pay using that.
-You can choose the payment method right after you configure your cluster and click **Next**.
+On the next screen, you will select the payment method.
+You can choose credit card payment, or use an existing AWS or Azure subscription.

 .. image:: ../../_assets/img/payment-method.png
    :alt: Payment method screen